muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/keycloak/index.md

 ## Realm configuration

-In order to separate all configuration
+Create a dedicated realm to separate the configuration

 - Add new realm `cmem`
       - Switch realm's login theme to `eccenca`